ocrmypdf/OCRmyPDF/docs/cookbook.rst

 Image processing
 ----------------

 OCRmyPDF perform some image processing on each page of a PDF, if desired.
 The same processing is applied to each page.

-OCRmyPDF has two image processing functions: deskew and clean.
+It is suggested that the user review files after image processing as these commands might remove desirable content, especially from poor quality scans.

+* ``--rotate-pages`` attempts to determine the correct orientation for each page and rotates the page if necessary.

+* ``--remove-background`` attempts to detect and remove a noisy background from grayscale or color images.
+Monochrome images are ignored.
+This should not be used on documents that contain color photos as it may remove them.

 * ``--deskew`` will correct pages were scanned at a skewed angle by rotating them back into place.
 Skew determination and correction is performed using `Postl's variance of line sums <http://www.leptonica.com/skew-measurement.html>`_ algorithm as implemented in `Leptonica <http://www.leptonica.com/index.html>`_.